Ray-Optics Simulations of Outdoor-to-Indoor Multipath Channels at 4 and 14 GHz: Comparison Between Ray-Tracing Simulations and Measurements

-where $L_{{\rm wdw},i}$, $i=1,2$ is penetration loss through the triple- and double-glass windows, respectively.
-It is calculated using~\cite{ITU-R_P2040} and the angle of incidence $\theta_{\rm wdw}$, where the normal and grazing incidence to the window corresponds to $0^\circ$ and $90^\circ$, respectively.
-Penetration losses through $N_{\rm tree}$ tree canopies are calculated using the canopy loss $L_{\rm tree}$ and the geometrical parameters described in Section~\ref{sec:detect_shadow}.
-Penetration losses through $N_{\rm iw}$ interior walls are scaled similarly, where $L_{\rm iw}$ is calculated using angle of incidence $\theta_{\rm iw}$ and multi-layer slab model~\cite{ITU-R_P2040}.
+where $L_{{\rm wdw},k}$, $k=1,2$ is penetration loss through the triple- and double-glass windows, respectively.
+Total window penetration losses through $N_{{\rm wdw},k}$ windows are calculated using~\cite{ITU-R_P2040} and the angle of incidence $\theta_{{\rm wdw},k,i}$, where the normal and grazing incidence to the window corresponds to $0^\circ$ and $90^\circ$, respectively.
+Penetration losses through $N_{\rm tree}$ tree canopies are calculated using the canopy loss $L_{\rm tree}$, propagation distance inside the canopy $d_{{\rm tree},i}$ and heuristic scaling factor $q_{{\rm tree},i}$ described in Section~\ref{sec:detect_shadow}.
+Penetration losses through $N_{\rm iw}$ interior walls are scaled similarly, where $L_{\rm iw}$ is calculated using angle of incidence $\theta_{\rm iw,i}$ and multi-layer slab model~\cite{ITU-R_P2040}.
+Note that in the case of no penetrations of a particular environmental feature its respective term in Eq.~\eqref{eq:excess} is zero.

-The optimized tree canopy loss and metal film thicknesses are reported in Table~\ref{tab:excess_opt}.
-A low mean error of $1.3$~dB is obtained for both frequency bands.
-The thickness of the triple-glass window metal coating is estimated to be much less than that of the double-glass window.
-We explain this by the manufacturer likely designing for higher insulation given less glass panes in the window.
-Both thicknesses are in the order of nanometers.

-With the optimized thickness of the metallic film, the penetration loss through the triple-glass window is shown in Fig.~\ref{fig:transmission_loss}.
-The loss through a double-plasterboard interior wall, which does not use a metallic film, is overlaid.
-At the $14$~GHz band the loss through a triple-glass window oscillates significantly.
-A change of approximately $2^\circ$ in incident angles of a plane wave can result in penetration loss difference of up to $20$~dB.
-The oscillation is not present at the $4$~GHz band, nor for the double-glass window which is not shown.
-Penetration loss through the interior walls has a similar level for both frequency bands.
+Tree canopy losses $L_{\rm tree}$ are obtained by minimizing the mean error between simulated and measured direct path excess losses.
+The effect of different $L_{\rm tree}$ on the simulated mean error is shown in Fig.~\ref{fig:treeloss}(a).
+The lowest errors, approximately $0.1$~dB, are achieved with canopy losses of $0.9$ and $1.8$~dB/m for the $4$ and $14$~GHz bands, respectively.
+The values are in line with what is recommended in~\cite{ITU-R_P833}.

-The measured and optimized excess losses of direct paths are shown in Fig.~\ref{fig:direct_ray_excess} as a function of their angle of incidence to the building window.
+The measured and full floor plan simulated excess losses of direct paths are shown in Fig.~\ref{fig:direct_ray_excess}.
 The excess losses are shown with and without the insulating metal films.
 The former follows trends of the measured direct path excess loss, while the latter fail to reproduce the trend in measurements.
-The effect is more noticeable at $14$~GHz band than $4$~GHz.
-It is clear that inclusion of the metal film was important in accurately reproducing measurements.
+Note that sometimes no metal film results in higher losses than with metal film.
+This is the effect of the simulated layered materials.
+It is clear that inclusion of the metal film was critical in accurately reproducing measurements.